 - when the bleeding ends

 A person may consider tracking their menstrual cycle with an app.
-Several apps that track the menstrual cycle are available to download.
-Some are free and may be capable of tracking certain symptoms.

 It is important to see a doctor if there are signs that something unusual is happening during the menstrual cycle.

 Some signs that a person may need to make an appointment with a doctor are: